bmickunas/BeatGoesOn/README.md

 BeatGoesOn
 ==========
-Run the Code:
+Run the Code with the real data:
-1) Enter into the command line: python beatgoeson.py
+1) Enter into the command window: python beatgoeson.py
 2) Enter the title of the song you want to be the first song of the playlist.